Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (1.11) in the period of the last 5 years, the excess return divided by the downside deviation of -0.3 of Vanguard Short Term Investment Grade Fund is lower, thus worse.
+• Compared with the benchmark SPY (1.21) in the period of the last 5 years, the downside risk / excess return profile of -0.29 of Vanguard Short Term Investment Grade Fund is smaller, thus worse.

 Ulcer: